Refer a Patient

 What is Active Dying?

 Active dying is the final stage of the dying process that lasts roughly three days.
-Active dying occurs after the pre-active stage of death, which lasts for about three weeks.
 By definition, actively dying patients are very close to death, and exhibit many signs and symptoms of near-death.
 Actively dying patients are often unresponsive and their blood pressure often drops significantly.

-What are the symptoms of active dying?
+What are the signs and symptoms of active dying?

 The signs and symptoms of active dying include: